Liberty in Conflict with Equality or Authority

 - Annexation of Hawaii has multiple primary sources, including Hawaii Statehood in 1959 and a Congressional Apology to Native Hawaiians in 1993.

-3. ENGAGE: What are Transgender Students' Rights at School?
+3. ENGAGE: What are Transgender and Nonbinary Students' Rights at School?

-Transgender is a term for individuals whose “gender identity differs from the sex they were assigned at birth” (Transgender FAQ, n.d., para.
+Transgender and nonbinary are terms for individuals whose “gender identity differs from the sex they were assigned at birth” (Transgender FAQ, n.d., para.
 1).
 Transgender people may also refer to themselves as “non-binary” or “gender non-conforming.”

-A 2018 study by the Centers for Disease Control and Prevention found that nearly 2% of high school students identify as transgender.
-The study also found that transgender students face widespread prejudice and discrimination in school and society - 35% of those students have attempted suicide in the past year.
+A 2018 study by the Centers for Disease Control and Prevention as well as 2019 survey data from 15 states found that nearly 2% of high school students identify as transgender.
+These studies also found that transgender students face widespread prejudice and discrimination in school and society - transgender students are twice as likely as cisgender students to be bullied; one in three did not go to school at least once because they felt unsafe; and alarmingly high numbers have considered (45%) or attempted suicide (29%) in the past year (Brookings, September 13, 2021).